Skip to content

 Roth Conversion Windows Explained

-Jason Stolz CLTC, CRPC
+Jason Stolz CLTC, CRPC, DIA, CAA

 Identify Your Optimal Roth Conversion Window

-We’ll help you map tax brackets, Medicare thresholds, Social Security timing, and RMD projections to determine how much to convert—and when.
+We’ll help you map tax brackets, Medicare thresholds, Social Security timing, and RMD projections to determine how much to convert — and when.

 What Is a Roth Conversion Window?

-The Key Factors That Shape Your Window
+The Key Factors That Shape Your Conversion Window

-How Much Should You Convert Each Year?
+How Much to Convert Each Year

-The Five-Year Rule and Conversion Timing
+The Five-Year Rule and Conversion Ladder Mechanics

 When to Pause or Reduce Conversions